RisingEmpires/aoe4-stream-manager/README.md

 - Civ Draft Graphic
   - Show banned and picked civs
   - Player or Team names (Can be shown in 2v2 Graphic)
-  - Import Draft from aoe2cm.net
+  - Import Draft from aoe2cm.net for easy managing
 - Map display
   - Show up to 9 maps as a graphic
 - Caster Manager